-By default, you’ll be set up according to the Holacracy Constitution:
+By default, your organization's core roles will be set up according to the Holacracy Constitution.

-1. Circle Lead is the linking role between the parent circle and the circle itself.
-It’s the role assigner as well.
+Circle Lead is the linking role between the parent circle and the circle itself.
+It’s also the role in charge of assignation as well.

-If you wish to edit these settings, navigate to the Circle settings menu in Administration.
+If you wish to edit these settings, navigate to the Circle settings in Administration.

 Activate the Consent Mode

 By default you’ll be set up in Open Mode to save you some time in the design of your org chart in Holaspirit.
 Once it’s ready, you can switch your decision making settings to consent mode.
 Consent invites all core-circle members of the circle to participate in the decision-making process.